Today, let me start with the story of two IAS aspirants – candidate ‘A’ and candidate ‘B’.

 My answer – 70 questions out of 100 questions.

 This idea makes the whole process easy and simple.

 You just need to get 70 questions correct to clear the cut-off.
 You can go wrong with 30 questions.
 Even after deducting the negative marks for 30 questions, you will end up in net 120 marks – which is well above the cut-off score in the last 5 years.

 How to get 70 questions correct in UPSC CSE Prelims?

 Practice maximum questions provided by ClearIAS.

-Now, apart from ClearIAS Prelims Test Series and UPSC Previous Year Re-Take Exams, we also release two types of high-utility PDFs (ebooks).
+Now, apart from the ClearIAS Prelims Test Series and UPSC Previous Year Re-Take Exams, we also release two types of high-utility PDFs (ebooks).

 - ClearIAS Current Affairs Capsules (CCC) – Monthly MCQs PDF (Red)